jobegood49/javascript-practice-h5/pseudo-practice-main/challenge-main-pseudocode.md

 Dalam kalender Gregorian, tahun kabisat memiliki beberapa kriteria yaitu antara lain:

-- Jika tahun habis dibagi 4, dan tidak habis di bagi 100
+- Jika tahun habis dibagi 4, dan tidak habis dibagi 100
   - _If the year is divided by 4 the remainder is 0 and when divided by 100 the remainder is not 0_
-- Jika tahun habis dibagi 4, habis dibagi 100, dan habis dibagi 400
+- Jika tahun habis dibagi 400
-  - _If the year is divided by 4 the remainder is 0, when divided by 100 the remainder is 0 and when divided by 400 the remainder is 0_
+  - _If the year is divisible by 400_

 Buatlah algoritma & pseudocode untuk menentukan apakah suatu tahun merupakan tahun kabisat atau bukan!